vsl-lang/VSL/README.md

 to running a server.

- - **Reliability**: through bindings of reliable, trusted, and industry-standard libraries such as libcurl, and glibc backends, VSL has powerful low-level pointer interopability and the power of full OO-classes, but assembly-level bit alignment.
+ - **Reliability**: through bindings of reliable, trusted, and industry-standard libraries such as libcurl, and libc backends, VSL has powerful low-level pointer interopability and the power of full OO-classes.

 ## Examples
 VSL functions both as a scripting and a full-blown language so two alterntaives